-If you require professional opinion on your medical negligence claim, or assistance in filing your medical negligence claim in the High Court, feel free to get in touch with one of our trusted medical negligence lawyers.
+If you require professional opinion on your medical negligence claim, or assistance in filing your medical negligence claim in the General Division of the High Court, feel free to get in touch with one of our trusted medical negligence lawyers.
 Rest assured that they will keep the details of your matter private and confidential.

 - Child X injures my child; do I sue Child X’s parent or child X?